 Shape: Heart or Triangular with a pointed tip

 Other: Surface is quite shiny, waxy and thick compared to most tree leaves

 POPLAR OR EASTERN COTTONWOOD BARK is grayish-white.
-The base of the trunk on a mature Cottonwood exhibits fairly deep furrowed bark, while the portion of the trunk towards the top exhibits smooth bark.
+The base of the trunk on a mature Cottonwood exhibits fairly deep furrowed bark with broad, flat-topped ridges, while the upper portion of the trunk exhibits fairly smooth bark.
 Younger trees possess smooth bark throughout.

-POPLAR OR EASTERN COTTONWOOD SEED FRUIT during the spring season dangles from their branches in colors of green or gold, but by the time they drop from the tree, they will have turned purple with sticky shells.
+POPLAR OR EASTERN COTTONWOOD FLOWERS or catskins (male or shorter female) dangle from their branches during the spring season in colors of green or gold, or purple from the male catskins, both with sticky shells.
 This can be quite problematic making a mess all over the landscape.

 POPLAR OR EASTERN COTTONWOOD AUTUMN COLORS are typically golden brown to deep golden yellow.